 Indeed, due to hospital contract changes from April 2017, hospitals are now obliged to respond to any queries you might have about your care, in very much the same way the we as GPs respond to patients with queries about the care provided by ourselves.
 Accordingly, hospital matters should not fall to your GP to resolve.

-We are aware that patients are often told by the hospital to get a letter from the GP so that their appointment can be expedited.
+We are aware that patients are often told by the hospital to 'get a letter from the GP' so that their appointment can be expedited.
+This is in fact unnecessary and creates an additional administrative burden on already stretched GP services.

 Please be aware that simply waiting a longer time than you would wish does not make your request urgent.
 Unfortunately, in the current situation, everyone is waiting longer*.
 We cannot write letters to expedite your appointment for this reason.

-If your condition is deteriorating, we do advise you to speak to your specialist so that they can assess if they need to see you sooner.
+If your condition is actively deteriorating, we advise you to speak to your specialist so that they can assess if you need to be seen sooner.
 We do find that an initial response might well be 'get a letter from your GP', however we are finding that we are merely reporting exactly what you have told us and it seems more sensible for patient and consultant to have a direct conversation.
 Should you continue to have difficulty in accessing your consultant, we advise that you contact the PALS department of the hospital for advice and assistance.

-If the hospital is insistent on a letter, we may be able to write a letter for you, however getting a quicker appointment as a result is not always guaranteed, as we have no influence on how the hospital is managing and prioritising their own workloads.
+We must stress, however, that getting a quicker appointment is not always guaranteed, as we have no influence on how the hospital is managing and prioritising their own workloads.

-*Official figures published January 2021 show that a total of 4.46 million people were waiting to start hospital treatment in England at the end of November 2020, the highest number since records began.
+*Official figures published February 2023 show that a total of 7.2 million people were waiting to start hospital treatment in England, the highest number since records began.